 It’s important not to underestimate what’s involved, and while there is arguably a lot to learn, property development can be a very satisfying and worthwhile undertaking.

 Introducing Property Development School

-GRA's Property Development School is a 7-module course that shows you how to develop residential property and make a margin worth the time, effort and risk involved.
+GRA's Property Development School is an 8-module course that shows you how to develop residential property and make a margin worth the time, effort and risk involved.
 Whether it’s subdividing one lot into two or undertaking a larger development, Property Development School provides you with the knowledge and insights you need to proceed with confidence.

 Presented by active, experienced developers and development professionals, at Property Development School you will learn how to succeed and profit from this challenging yet extremely rewarding activity.
 This course is suitable for new developers, or existing developers wanting to hone their grasp of the basics of property development.